shahansyah/FlexBox-Tutorial/README.md

     Positioning Text Inside a Box: You can also make `.kotak1` a Flex container and set `margin: auto` on the `span` element inside it.
 The same trick works again: your name will automatically be centered both vertically and horizontally within `.kotak1`.

 ## Okay, I guess that’s all for the documentation I’ve put together.
-I hope it’s useful to you and helps with your studies.
+I hope it’s useful to you and helps with your studies 😊️.
+ ---